Prashant8096/E-commerce-foot-responsive-website/README.md

   <h2 align="center"> E-commerce-foot-responsive website </h2>

-  E-commerce-foot-responsive website is fully responsive ecommerce website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  E-commerce-foot-responsive-website is fully responsive ecommerce website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

 </div>